jcrespoortega/ELK/Elasticsearch/README.md

-Queries are run in Elasticsearch and in python client.
+Queries are run in Elasticsearch and in Python client.